 The EP campaign for the third instalment of Bordeaux’s trilogy of high-quality vintages was the focal point of the fine wine world in June.
 Release prices remained mixed with some big names toward the end of the campaign coming with notable increases over last year’s EP prices.
 However, a selective approach revealed several compelling opportunities at different price points as well as shined light on attractively valued back vintages.
 Overall, the positive macro backdrop kept the regional index trending higher.
 Liv-ex’s broader Bordeaux 500 (1.02%) outperformed the first growth-only Bordeaux Legends 40 index on the month (0.30%).

 Burgundy extended its torrid run with a 1.29% monthly gain, pushing its annual rise to 8.00%, the highest regional figure.
-With the ingredients for Burgundy’s strength still in place, we think the region’s rally can continue in the second half of the year.
+With the ingredients for the strength of Burgundy prices still in place, we think the region’s rally can continue in the second half of the year.

 The Rhone 100 took the prize as the top regional performer in June with a 1.63% jump.
 Liv-ex reported a rise in its trade-by-value share in late June, part of a broad expansion of Rhone’s secondary market this year.